Accounts Receivable Financing

 EXAMPLE: Accounts Receivable Financing

-A company based in Central America that specializes in the processing and trading of sesame seeds approached IIG to finance its sales in the US and Japan.
+A company that specializes in the processing and trading of sesame seeds approached IIG to finance its sales in the U.S. and Japan.
 After thorough due diligence, the firm extended a revolving facility to this client.

 - IIG made cash advances to the borrower against a percentage of the final commercial invoice and bill of lading ("B/L").